Dennis Gartman,The Gartman Letter, explains why he has decided the time has come to buy the precious metal again.

-CNBC's Sharon Epperson discusses the day's activity in the commodities markets and looks at where oil and precious metals are likely headed tomorrow.
+CNBC's Sharon Epperson discusses the day's activity in the commodities markets.
+Gold rebounded today, and copper was up, as well.

 CNBC's Seema Mody has the details on who or what's causing the precious metal to trade below $1,200 an ounce.

 Nick Bennenbroek, Wells Fargo, and David McAlvany, McAlvany Financial Group, have the play on a bounce back in gold prices and take a look at easy money around the globe.

 "I'm having a real difficult time right now getting physical metal," said Rick Harrison, a co-star of "Pawn Stars."